BornToDoStuff/Vorpal-Dice-Press/_posts/products/2020-03-24-Compendium-of-Written-Works-Faerun.md

 ---
 title: "The Compendium of Written Works: Faerûn"
-tagline: Do your players' characters like to read books?
+tagline: "Do your players' characters like to read books?
 Is finding a library to do monster research something that occurs frequently in your games?
 Is there a character in your world who just wants to gobble up all the written knowledge that they possibly can?
 Do you just like books?
-If so, then this supplement is for you!
+If so, then this supplement is for you!"
 product_id: 307527
 last_modified_at:
 bundle: false